iloveitaly/python-starter-template/README.md

 It's all about tradeoffs.
 For modern web development, there are the options as I see them:

-1. Use Rails and HotWire.
+1. Use Rails, HotWire, etc.
-   1. You lose React, all of the amazing ui libraries that come with it, the massive JS + Py labor market, great tooling, typing, and finely-tuned LLMs on massive training data.
+   1. You lose React, all of the amazing ui libraries that come with it, the massive JS + Py labor market, great tooling, typing, 1st class SDKs, and finely-tuned LLMs on massive training data.
-   2. You get a beautifully crafted battery-included framework.
+   2. You get a battle-tested (Shopify!
+GitHub!) beautifully crafted batteries-included framework.
-2. Use full stack javascript.
+2. Use full stack JavaScript/TypeScript.
-   1. You have to work with Javascript everyday.
+   1. You have to work with JavaScript everyday.
 I've given up on backend JavaScript.
 The whole ecosystem is a mess and I don't enjoy working in it.
 Non-starter for me.
+A personal preference and hill I'll die on.
    2. You get access to a massive labor market, great tooling, typing, and finely-tuned LLMs on massive training data.
 3. Use React & Python.
    1. You lose simplicity.
 You have to deal with two languages, which means more complex build systems.
+   2. You lose a single beautifully crafted stack and instead have to stitch together a bunch of different tools (even if they are well-designed independently).
-   2. You get full-stack typing (if you do it right).
+   3. You get full-stack typing (if you do it right).
-   3. You get access to the great tooling (static analysis and improved LLM performance) on both Python and JavaScript.
+   4. You get access to the great tooling (static analysis and improved LLM performance) on both Python and JavaScript.
-   4. You can move fast with React and all of the amazing UI libraries built on top of it, without having to deal with full stack JavaScript.
+   5. You can move fast with React and all of the amazing UI libraries built on top of it, without having to deal with full stack JavaScript.
-   5. You get access to massive JS + Py labor markets.
+   6. You get access to massive JS + Py labor markets.

 #3 is what is implemented here.